 - Matches that are not streamed on the official MOBILE E-SPORTS® Channels are considered Off-Stream Matches.

 - Teams are given a time limit of one week (unless stated otherwise) to schedule their Off-Stream matches.
 If a match is scheduled to be played on stream, then we will schedule the time for the match.
 Only the captains of the teams may set up matches for their teams.
 Once an agreement has been made between two captains, the date and time of the match must be reported to the MOBILE E-SPORTS® Staff.

-- Team captains that agree on a specific date must make sure that their team shows up on the agreed-upon time.
+- Team captains that agree on a specific date and time must make sure that their team shows up on the agreed-upon date and time.
 If a team does not join the in-game lobby within 15 minutes after the agreed-upon time, they will be at risk of disqualification.
 Teams that do not respond on MOBILE E-SPORTS’ Discord chat room and to e-mails within 24 hours, may be disqualified.